Austin: 512-339-4040 Lakeway: 512-682-4798 Marble Falls: 830-992-2830 Dripping Springs: 512-339-4040

 CPAP vs Inspire FAQs

 When used consistently, CPAP remains the most effective treatment for obstructive sleep apnea.
-The catch is that many patients can't tolerate the mask and stop using it — making real-world effectiveness much lower.
+The catch is that many patients can't tolerate the mask and stop using it, making real-world effectiveness much lower.
 Inspire is specifically designed for those patients.
-In the STAR trial (the pivotal Inspire clinical study), appropriately selected patients had a median 78% reduction in apnea-hypopnea index after one year, with substantial improvement in snoring reported by bed partners.
+Clinical studies show Inspire therapy can substantially reduce sleep apnea severity and snoring for many appropriately selected patients.

-Inspire is FDA-approved for adults with moderate-to-severe obstructive sleep apnea (AHI 15–65) who cannot tolerate or do not benefit from CPAP.
-Candidates should have a BMI under 40.
-A Drug-Induced Sleep Endoscopy (DISE) is required to confirm the airway collapses in a pattern that responds to nerve stimulation — patients with complete concentric collapse at the palate level are not good candidates.
+Inspire is FDA-approved for adults with moderate-to-severe obstructive sleep apnea (AHI 15-100) who cannot tolerate or do not benefit from CPAP.
+Candidates should have a BMI up to 40.
+A Drug-Induced Sleep Endoscopy (DISE) is required to confirm the airway collapses in a pattern that responds to nerve stimulation; patients with complete concentric collapse at the palate level are not good candidates.
+Insurance coverage criteria may be stricter than FDA labeling.
 Your ENT physician will review your sleep study results, medical history, and CPAP history during a consultation.

 Most major insurance plans, including Medicare, cover Inspire therapy when medical criteria are met.
 Coverage typically requires a documented diagnosis of moderate-to-severe obstructive sleep apnea and evidence that CPAP has been tried without adequate success or tolerance.
 Capital ENT's team verifies insurance benefits and obtains any necessary authorizations before scheduling surgery.